AdityaPujara23/Algorithm-Testing-Based-on-Characterisitics/README.md

 * For certain algorithms such as selection sort, the impact of whether the dataset is sorted or unsorted is very minor
 * Algorithms of similar time complexities can perform differently

-# Where can I find the results?
+# How can I test the algorithms?
-The results are available from the results.html file.
+* Using the generatedata bash file in both the sorted and unsorted folders
+* This will prepare csv files for each algorithm, within their respective folders, for the specific size of the dataset

 # This project is the work of Aditya Pujara, email: adityapujara42002@gmail.com